wabarc/wayback/README.md

 ## Usage

-1. Running the command-line or Docker container.
+- Running as CLI command or Docker container
-2. Start a chat with the bot and Send URL.
+- Running with telegram bot

 ### Command line